bathy/practice_test/README.md

 ## Problem 2 -- Machine learning

-**Problem**: Please download the pin.7z file and once extracted, you will have a few .pin files.
-These are peptide identifications, in tsv format, with different parameters in different columns.
-Your goal is to train a model (use your favorite framework, but please use python if you can) to use the following columns:
+**Problem**: Please download the [pin.7z](https://uofi.box.com/s/mc4nnkbb4afxp80sx8fgmkmjeevwl3pu) file and once extracted, you will have a few .pin files.
+These are peptide identifications files, in tsv format, with different parameters in different columns.
+Your goal is to train a model (use your favorite framework) to use the following columns:

 | ExpMass | rank | abs_ppm | abs_mass_diff | log10_evalue | hyperscore | delta_hyperscore | matched_ion_num | matched_ion_fraction | peptide_length | ntt  | nmc  | charge_1 | charge_2 | charge_3 | charge_4 | charge_5 | charge_6 | charge_7 |
 | ------- | ---- | ------- | ------------- | ------------ | ---------- | ---------------- | --------------- | -------------------- | -------------- | ---- | ---- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |